giovanni-toledo/ELK-stack/README.md

     - Latency
     ![Packetbeat-dashboard](Images/packetbeat-dashboard.png)

-### Using the Playbooks
+### Setting up Ansible

-In order to use the playbook, you will need to have an Ansible control node already configured.
+In order to use the playbooks, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

-SSH into the control node and follow the steps below:
+- SSH into the ansible container
-- Copy the _____ file to _____.
-- Update the hosts file to include...
+- Edit `/etc/ansible/hosts` to include the following lines:
+    ```
+    [webservers]
+    10.0.0.8 ansible_python_interpreter=/usr/bin/python3
+    10.0.0.9 ansible_python_interpreter=/usr/bin/python3
+    10.0.0.10 ansible_python_interpreter=/usr/bin/python3

+    [elk]
+    10.1.0.4 ansible_python_interpreter=/usr/bin/python3
+    ```
+- Edit the following line in `/etc/ansible/ansible.cfg` to include the username configured for the SSH key if present:
+    `remote_user = azadmin`

+### Running the playbooks

+For more information on how to run the playbooks and necessary modifications see: [playbooks/README](Ansible/playbooks/README.md)
+All the playbooks referenced below are located in [Ansible/playbooks/](Ansible/playbooks)

+1. Install the DVWA with the `dvwa-playbook.yml`
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+    - SSH into one of the webservers and run `curl localhost/setup.php` to confirm that the dvwa has been installed properly

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running?
+2. Install the ELK server with the `elk-playbook.yml`
+3. Install the beats with `beats-playbook.yml`
+    - Alternatively, you can install each beat running their individual playbooks